tmountjr/node-express-mmdb/README.md

-# IP Info Server
+# IPinfo MMDB Middleware Demo

-This project provides an Express.js server that retrieves IP information using the MaxMind GeoIP2 database.
+This project provides an Express.js server that retrieves IP information using an IPinfo mmdb file.

 ## Installation